Arlet2/Arlet2/README.md

 ### Hi there 👋 I'm Artem

-- 🐙 I'm interested in Java/Kotlin, Golang
+- 🐙 I'm interested in Golang, Java/Kotlin
 - 📚 I’m currently studying at ITMO University
-- 🌱 I’m currently learning Kotlin and Golang
+- 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me - telegram: @shulga02